L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 \begin{proof} \begin{enumerate}[leftmargin=*] \item Suppose that the positive bridge twists are along the curves $\gamma_i$ and $\gamma_j$.
 We consider the oriented arc $\alpha$ and $\beta$ as in Figure \ref{fig: bridge twist pos}.
 We have $h(\alpha)=\tau_i(\alpha)$: in fact

 and the only bridge twist that has effect on $\alpha$ is $\tau_i$ and the river twists have no effect on $\tau_i(\alpha)$.
 The same reasoning proves that $h(\beta)=\tau_j(\beta)$.
-Also in this case we obtain a branched surface that satisfies the hypotheses of Corollary \ref{cor: no sink implica taut foliation}.
+Also in this case we obtain a branched surface that satisfies the hypotheses of Proposition \ref{prop: no sink implica taut foliation}.
+In fact this branched surface has at most two sectors\footnote{there are two sectors when $i=1$ and $j=n=3$ and there is only one sector otherwise.} $\mathcal{A}$ and $\mathcal{B}$ in $S$ and each of them has some cusp direction on its boundary pointing out of it, as Figure \ref{fig: bridge twist pos} shows.
 Therefore we just need to study the multislopes realised by the boundary train tracks of $B$.
-These are illustrated in Figure \ref{fig: bridge twist pos} and they realise all the multislopes in $(\infty, 1)^2$.
+Both of these are of type $a)+d)$ and hence the multislopes realised are the ones in $(-\infty, 1)^2$.

 The case where we have two negative bridge twists is analogous: we choose $\alpha$ and $\beta$ in the same way but now so that they turn right when they meet the curves $\gamma_i$ and $\gamma_j$.
-Everything works in the same way but now we have train tracks as the one in Figure \ref{fig: river_twist_neg} and therefore the multislopes realised are the ones in $(-1,\infty)^2$. \item Suppose that are two bridge twists with different exponents in the factorisation of $h$ and suppose that the positive one is along the curve $\gamma_i$ and the negative one is along $\gamma_j$.
+Everything works in the same way but now the multislopes realised by the boundary train tracks are the ones in $(-1, +\infty)^2$. \item Suppose that are two bridge twists with different exponents in the factorisation of $h$ and suppose that the positive one is along the curve $\gamma_i$ and the negative one is along $\gamma_j$.
 We choose $\alpha$ and $\beta$ as in Figure \ref{fig: bridge twist discordi}.
-Also in this case there are no sink discs and half sink discs.
-Moreover, the boundary train tracks of the branched surface associated to $\alpha$ and $\beta$ realise all the slopes in $(0,\infty)$ (see top of Figure \ref{fig: bridge twist discordi}) and $(\infty, 0)$ (see bottom of Figure \ref{fig: bridge twist discordi}). \end{enumerate} Using the fact that two-bridge links are symmetric, we obtain the statement. \end{proof}
+Also in this case there are at most two sectors $\mathcal{A}$ and $\mathcal{B}$ of the resulting branched $B$ surface in $S$ and none of them is a sink disc.
+Moreover, the boundary train tracks of $B$ realise all the slopes in $(0,+\infty)$ and $(-\infty, 0)$.
+In fact on one boundary component we have a train track of type $a)+b)$ and on the other a train track of type $c)+d)$. \end{enumerate} Using the fact that two-bridge links are symmetric, we obtain the statement. \end{proof}

-\begin{cor} Let $L=L(2b_1,-2,2b_3,\dots, -2,2b_n)$ with $|b_i|=1$ and let $h$ denote its monodromy as in Equation \eqref{eq: monodromia}.
-If there are at least two negative bridge twists and one positive bridge twist in the factorisation of $h$ then all the finite surgeries on the link $L$ contain coorientable taut foliations. \end{cor}
+\begin{cor} Let $L=L(2b_1,-2,2b_3,\dots, -2,2b_n)$ with $n$ odd and $|b_i|=1$ for all $i$'s, and let $h$ denote its monodromy as in Equation \eqref{eq: monodromia}.
+If there are at least two negative bridge twists and one positive bridge twist in the factorisation of $h$, i.e. if $L$ belongs to Family $2$, then all the rational surgeries on the link $L$ contain co-orientable taut foliations. \end{cor}